 A credential can be created through Enterprise Manger (EM) or through WebLogic Scripting Tool (WLST).
-For details, see "Configuring a BPEL Connection CSF Credential" on page 7-4.
+For details, see "Configuring a Workflow Connection CSF Credential" on page 7-4.

-8.2.6 BPEL Agent Retry Sequence
+10.2.6 Workflow Agent Retry Sequence

-If the BPEL agent cannot connect to the BPEL server, there will be three immediate attempts at connection.
+If the workflow agent cannot connect to the workflow server, there will be three immediate attempts at connection.
 If all three attempts fail, the message is returned to the JMS queue for deployed process.
-The BPELInjectorQueue JMS queue is configured for a five minute retry delay.
+The BpelInjectorQueue JMS queue is configured for a five minute retry delay.
 Each subsequent retry attempt to process the message is again manually retried three times.
 Like the manual retry mechanism, the message is returned to the queue two times (for three process attempts).
-After the third message processing attempt fails, the document details are written to a BPEL agent faults table, including the exception message from the last exception received, and the message is not returned to the queue.
+After the third message processing attempt fails, the document details are written to a workflow agent faults table, including the exception message from the last exception received, and the message is not returned to the queue.
 This provides nine retries over a time period of 10 minutes.
 Note: If for any reason the attempt to record the document details to the fault table fails, the message is returned to the queue to avoid dropping the request.

-8.2.7 Configuring the BPEL Faults Table
+10.2.7 Configuring the Workflow Faults Table

-BPEL agent processing faults that are recorded to the faults table are managed using a set of WebLogic Scripting Tool (WLST) diagnostic commands.
+Workflow agent processing faults that are recorded to the faults table are managed using a set of WebLogic Scripting Tool (WLST) diagnostic commands.
 To access these commands, you must execute WLST from the Enterprise Content Management \$ORACLE_HOME/common/bin directory.
 Also, when connecting to WLST, you must connect to an Oracle I/PM managed server instance, not the admin server.
 These commands are only available when the Oracle I/PM managed server is online.

-The following BPEL diagnostic commands are available using WLST:
+The following workflow diagnostic commands are available using WLST:

-- sumIPMBpelFaults: Counts processing failures during BPEL agent processing, grouped by choice of date, application ID, or batch ID. - clearIPMBpelFaults: Clears processing failures that occurred during BPEL agent processing. - listIPMBpelFaults: Provides details of processing failures that occurred during BPEL agent processing. - repairIPMBpelFaults: Repairs processing failures that occurred during BPEL agent processing.
+- sumIPMWorkflowFaults: Counts processing failures during workflow agent processing, grouped by choice of date, application ID, or batch ID. - clearIPMWorkflowFaults: Clears processing failures that occurred during workflow agent processing.

+- listIPMWorkflowFaults: Provides details of processing failures that occurred during workflow agent processing. - repairIPMWorkflowFaults: Repairs processing failures that occurred during workflow agent processing.